Publishing Xamarin.iOS apps to the App Store

 In the Provisioning profile window, select your signing identity, app, and provisioning profile.
 Click Next.

-Verify the details of your package and click Publish to save an .ipa file for your app:
+Verify the details of your package and click Publish.
+After selecting a location to save the .ipa file, the wizard will upload your app to App Store Connect.

 Apple may reject apps with the iTunesMetadata.plist included in the .ipa file, resulting in an error such as the following: